markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 * Features can be added independently, meaning a `feature` branch can not only start separately, but also added or merged back into the `develop` branch when it is finished, without needing to wait for other team members to finish their work on other branches.
 * Testing the feature branch in isolation will help find errors or bugs more quickly since the changes in the codebase will be unique to the feature.

-> **Video**: [Animation of Git workflow-Jira FSFO-106](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-106).
+> **Video:** [Animation of Git workflow-Jira FSFO-106](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-106).
 Start with  `master` then branch to `develop`.
 The branching from `develop` into a feature, then another feature, [actual code development] then merging back into the `develop` branch, then into `master` branch.

 It's time to switch gears now that we have our development environment set up.
 Let's go to our repo in GitHub and create some documentation for the new version of the Run Buddy project by creating a `README.md` file after a quick checkpoint.
 > **Checkpoint** [Learnosity Asset-Jira 117](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-117)